-In Japan, under the Japan New Car Assessment Program (JNCAP), the "Serena" and "X-Trail" obtained the highest evaluation (5 Stars).
-In the United States of America, the "Nissan LEAF," "Nissan LEAF+," "Murano," "Altima," "Maxima," "Sentra," "Versa," "Rogue," "Nissan Ariya FWD," "Pathfinder AWD," INFINITI "QX50" and "QX60 AWD" obtained the highest evaluation (5 Stars) under the United States New Car Assessment Program (US-NCAP).
-Moreover, the "Pathfinder" was recognized as "Top Safety Picks+ (TSP+)" and the "Nissan Ariya" and INFINITI "QX60" were recognized as "Top Safety Picks (TSP)" by the Insurance Institute for Highway Safety (IIHS).
-In China, the "Nissan Ariya" obtained a 5-star evaluation under the China New Car Assessment Programme (C-NCAP).
+In the United States of America, the "Nissan LEAF," "Nissan LEAF+," "Murano," "Altima," "Sentra," "Versa," "Rogue," "Nissan Ariya," "Pathfinder," INFINITI "QX50" and "QX60" obtained the highest evaluation (5 Stars) under the United States New Car Assessment Program (US-NCAP).

+Moreover, the "Pathfinder" and INFINITI "QX80" were recognized as "Top Safety Picks+ (TSP+)" and the INFINITI "QX60" was recognized as "Top Safety Picks (TSP)" by the Insurance Institute for Highway Safety (IIHS).

 In addition, the Group promotes the adoption of driver assistance technology that can be expected to significantly reduce the number of traffic accidents.
 The Company has been selling the ProPILOT technology to reduce the burden on drivers since 2016 and ProPILOT 2.0, which enables hands-off navigation-linked route driving in the same lane on highways, since 2019.
-ProPILOT 2.0 was adopted for the "Serena" in 2023, for the first time in the world as a minivan model.
+ProPILOT 2.0 was adopted for the "Armada," INFINITI "QX80" and "QX60" in 2024.
 The Group intends to continuously apply the ProPILOT technology to a wide variety of car models including minicar models.
-Meanwhile, the Group will launch the next generation ProPILOT technology in fiscal year 2027 that will feature expanded door-to-door driving.
-Furthermore, the Group will commercialize systems that integrate AI technology into active safety features by fiscal year 2030, aiming to further reduce the number of traffic accidents.